Capital Improvement Program

 |Improvements to Mercer Island's Infrastructure|

 Have you noticed construction in a street or park in your neighborhood?
-During the summer and fall months, the City will be making several improvements throughout the Island.
+Mostly during the summer and fall months, the City undertakes numerous improvements and maintenance projects throughout the Island.

 What is the Capital Improvement Program (CIP)?

 The Capital Improvement Program encompasses projects that maintain or improve the City’s infrastructure.
 This includes roads, parks, trails, open space, storm drainage, sewer and water systems, buildings, technology and equipment.